Comparing Kornit Digital (NASDAQ:KRNT) & Delphax Technologies (NASDAQ:DLPX)

 |2.83

-Kornit Digital presently has a consensus price target of $64.60, suggesting a potential downside of 0.31%.
-Given Kornit Digital’s higher possible upside, research analysts clearly believe Kornit Digital is more favorable than Delphax Technologies.
+Kornit Digital has a consensus price target of $64.60, suggesting a potential upside of 2.12%.
+Given Kornit Digital’s higher possible upside, analysts clearly believe Kornit Digital is more favorable than Delphax Technologies.

 Insider and Institutional Ownership

 93.9% of Kornit Digital shares are owned by institutional investors.
 5.5% of Delphax Technologies shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Summary